galenczk/LIMbic/README.md

 # LIMbic (Laboratory Information Management)

+**Originally developed using React.js and a MySQL database running on a local server, I am currently reworking Limbic using Next.js and FireBase on Google Cloud Platform. **

 ## Project Overview

-I developed LIMbic to apply my knowledge of full-stack web development to a problem I was familiar with due to my previous career as an environmental consultant, that of organizing the project data of an analytical laboratory.
+LIMbic is a laboratory information management system that allows a hypothetical analytical laboratory to manage their project database.
+This project combines my knowledge of full-stack web application development with experience from my previous career as an environmnetal consultant.

-LIMbic allows a laboratory business to track the details of their project and client databases.
-An analytical laboratory may be involved in the processing and analysis of soil, air, water, asbestos, lead, and other types of material samples.
-A given analytical project may involve over a hundred samples, and each sample must have an individual analytical result associated with it.
-This platform allows a laboratory business to track all of these project details, and associate these projects with a client within their database.
+LIMbic allows an analytical laboratory to manage critical information in their project pipeline.
+A laboratory may be involved in the analysis of soil, air, water, or bulk material samples.
+A given analytical project may involve over a hundred samples, and each may have several analytical results associated with it.
+This project information must be tracked in relation to a client and client's project.

+The challenge of capturing and presenting project information in a streamlined manner was one that I enjoyed working through during the development of this project.
+By applying my expereince in the environmental consulting field and receiving feedback from analysts at a commercial analytical laboratory, I was able to design the user-interface with the work flow of a sample receiver and analyst in mind.
+I believe the result is a useful and promising platform that could be developed further into a robust LIMS product.

     Programming Language: JavaScript, SQL, HTML, and CSS